 Once they are made multi-thread safe, calls to H5E, H5I, and H5P are non-issues, as long as H5VL can refrain from holding locks during these calls.
 There are calls to H5I_iterate() in H5VLint.c, which should be replaced with more thread friendly calls once these are added to H5I.

-Some of the not obviously multi-thread safe H5CX API calls (i.e. H5CX_retrieve_state / restore_state()) are used.
+Some of the not obviously multi-thread safe H5CX API calls (e.g., H5CX_retrieve_state / restore_state()) are used.
 More study of H5CX is needed to see the multi-thread implications of this.

 In addition, there are several utility packages that not on our list for immediate conversion to multi-thread safety.